Lucy Rose

-Lucy Rose Parton (born 20 June 1989), professionally known as Lucy Rose, is an English singer-songwriter.
+Lucy Rose Parton (born 20 June 1989) is an English singer-songwriter.
 She signed with Columbia Records to release her debut studio album, Like I Used To (2012), which was met with critical praise and entered the UK Albums Chart, along with each of her subsequent releases.
 Her fifth and latest studio album, This Ain't The Way You Go Out, was released in April 2024.
 She founded her own record label, Real Kind Records, an imprint of Communion Music in January 2020.